nogibjj/Eric_Ortega_Rodriguez_Individual_Project_2/README.md

 ## Project Overview

 This project is a Rust-based command-line interface (CLI) application that uses an SQLite database to demonstrate CRUD operations.
 The application is optimized for performance and includes a GitHub Actions CI/CD workflow for continuous integration and deployment.
-The project showcases Rust’s syntax and features, GitHub Copilot assistance, and automated CI/CD for robust development.
+The project showcases Rust’s syntax and features, Copilot assistance, and automated CI/CD for robust development.

 ### Project Structure